Jack-A-Cooper/Cpp-Poker-Hand-Validator-and-Evaluator/README.md

 A special note: Please ensure the directory with all source code is
 called: 'Poker-Hands' or the proper files cannot be linked.
 4. To build the build folder, use: 'cmake -S . -B build'.
-Note this will download the dependant 'Google Test' framework for use.
+Note this will download the dependent 'Google Test' framework for use.
 5 Then use: 'cmake --build build' to build the project.
 Do note the makefile is CMakeLists.txt.
 6. Now that the tests are built and dependencies (Google Test) is set up,